Puli (2015 film): Music

 The film score and soundtrack was composed by Devi Sri Prasad collaborating with Vijay for the third time after Sachein (2005) and Villu (2009).
 The audio rights of the film were sold to Sony Music India.
 The album features six tracks, all of them were written by lyricist Vairamuthu.

 The song teaser of "Yendi Yendi" sung by Vijay and Shruti Hassan, was released on 24 July 2015.
 The audio launch event was held on 2 August 2015.
 The event was telecasted live in YouTube.

-Behindwoods rated the album 2.75 out of 5 and stated, "Puli's music will need the grand visuals as it is programmed keeping in mind whats going to come onscreen."
-Indiaglitz gave the same rating and stated "The album in all is racy but only in parts.
-The energy, which is typical of DSP seems to have dipped in his snoopiness for the choice of instruments, orchestrina of genres and classic melodies.
-However, most part of the album sounds just for situational numbers.
-Let's catch the complete action on the screen."

 Marketing

 The first look poster was released on 21 June 2015, ahead of Vijay's birthday; and on his birthday, the makers revealed the teaser trailer of the film.
-However, the teaser was leaked hours before the official release.
-Despite, its leak the teaser crossed 2 million views within 45 minutes of its release.
 The promo song teaser of "Yendi Yendi" was released on 24 July 2015, in order to promote the audio launch of the film.
 The trailer of this film is supposed to be released on 2 August 2015, during the film's audio launch, but it was not confirmed by the makers.

 The first trailer of the film was released through YouTube on 19 August 2015.
 The trailer became the first Tamil film to hit 100k likes, and also became the most liked Indian trailer on YouTube, beating the previous record held by Kick.
-The trailer also crossed 2 million views, within 49 minutes.
 In order to promote the film, the makers released a new promo song, featuring the music composer Devi Sri Prasad on 14 September 2015.
 The second trailer of the film was released on 23 September 2015.
-The teaser crossed 13 million views with 50k likes.
 The makers released an action 3D game for Puli on Google Playstore, Windows Store and Apple Store.
 A 3D game titled Epic Clash was released based on the characters of Puli.